 Story Behind the Hymn

 Kidnapped by pirates at the age of 16, St. Patrick, patron saint of Ireland, is the inspiration for one of the most loved songs of all time.
 Patrick was born into a wealthy family in Britain (387 AD), kidnapped when a teenager, taken to Ireland, and sold into slavery.
 While a slave tending sheep for a high priest of Druidism, he was in continual prayer.
 As a result, he devoted himself to the Lord.
-Patrick did escape and return to Britain, but he believed God wanted him to return to Ireland as a missionary.
-He did return.
-During his 30 years in Ireland, he became one of the most fruitful evangelists of all time baptizing over 100,000 people and establishing 100s of churches.
+Patrick did escape slavery and returned to Britain, but he believed God wanted him to go back to Ireland as a missionary.
+He did.
+During his 30 years in Ireland, he became one of the most fruitful evangelists of all time baptizing over 100,000 people and establishing hundreds of churches.

 One Easter Sunday morning, St. Patrick challenged the king’s decree to observe a pagan Druid festival prohibiting anyone from lighting a flame or candle on this day except for the pagan gods on Tara Hill.
 Unwilling to honor any but Jesus Christ, Patrick risked his life by climbing the highest hill in the opposite direction, Slane Hill.
 He lit a blazing Paschal fire to show the world that God’s light shines in darkness.
 The inflamed King dispatched his executioners to seize Patrick.
 Upon hearing St. Patrick’s conviction and evangelistic zeal, the king’s heart turned.
 Rather than execute him, the king supported Patrick’s missionary efforts.